wakitzinho/AppImage_To_.Desktop_Converter/README.md

 If no icon is found, the entry is still created — just without an `Icon=` field.

-## Requirements

-- Bash
-- A Type 2 AppImage (anything made after ~2017 should be fine)
+Needs to be a Type 2 AppImage (anything made after ~2017 should be fine)

 ## Output locations